BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 <a href="../images/st-view.jpeg"><img src="../images/st-view.jpeg" align="right" width=250 style="border:1px solid black;"></a>

 You can view additional details of a seed by clicking the seed on the main menu.
 The resulting page will show you the OIB, the bit size, the resultant strength, and the creation date.
-You can also edit the "Name" and add "Notes".
+You can also edit the "Name", including clearing it or rerandomizing it, using the "..." button, or add "Notes".

 This is also where you export information on the seed, either the public key, the private data, or the seed itself, as described in "Using a Seed" and "Exporting a Seed".